gsblabsio/azorus/WHITEPAPER.md

 ### Data Accessibility

-We believe individuals and businesses should have an easy process to collect and analyze blockchain data to make informed decisions.
+We believe individuals and businesses should have an easy time collecting and analyzing blockchain data to make informed decisions.
 With that being said, there is a lack of flexible and custom onchain analytics software in this industry.
 This need will become more apparent in the coming years as the field matures and more projects are launched with the UTXO model.

 ### Technical Barrier

 There exists a fairly steep learning curve for someone who just wants to retrieve and visualize blockchain data.
-For example, setting up a node requires some hardware knowlege but launching it also requires executing software just to get the base layer ready.
+For example, setting up a node requires some hardware knowlege, but launching it also requires executing software just to get the base layer ready.
 Successfully completing both components may be out of reach or even beyond the appetite of the average customer.

 ### Limited Flexibility